esipil/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

-  - How I debugged:
+  - How I debugged: The error was "uninitialized constant toys.
+This was because there is no class as Toys rather Toy.
+Changing the typo fixes the bug

 - Update the number of likes for a toy

-  - How I debugged:
+  - How I debugged: The error displayed was unexpected end of JSON input from the frontend.
+This was because no response was being received when the toy was updated.
+Rendering a response from the backend, the controller, fixes the bug.

 - Donate a toy to Goodwill (and delete it from our database)

-  - How I debugged:
+  - How I debugged: This was caused by a routing error, no routes matches the the delete toys/:id.
+Adding the destroy route in the resources exceptions in the routes